gitpod-samples/workshop/WORKSHOP.md

    ```bash
    gitpod environment list
    ```
-2. Find your `ona-workshop` workspace in the list
+2. Find your `workshop` workspace in the list
 3. Note the workspace ID (it will look like: `username-onworkshop-xxxxx`)

 #### 3.4 Connect via SSH